BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 Once you are on your desired channel, be sure that the top image-stack (“layer”) is selected, to gain access to the labeling tools in the *upper-left*.
-You will want to set the label to the number you want (remember background = 1, etc.), and then select the paintbrush icon above the label number to begin labeling the image.
+You will want to set the label to the number you are going to make training labels for (remember background = 1, etc.), and then select the paintbrush icon above the label number to begin labeling the image.
 Change the brush size and use the erase icon for fine control of the labeling.
 Repeat for